Platform

 Most effective agents follow a simple 5-step flow.
 Build your prompt around this structure:

-3. Qualify — 3-5 questions to understand the need
+3. Qualify.
+3 to 5 questions to understand the need.

 Linking a Knowledge Base

-If your agent needs to answer specific factual questions — product details, pricing, policies, addresses — attach a Knowledge Base document.
+If your agent needs to answer specific factual questions like product details, pricing, policies, or addresses, attach a Knowledge Base document.
 The agent will only pull answers from your documents, never make things up.

 How to link: